First View Accessibility Conformance Report

 Partially Supports

-Almost all the HTML markings here are structurally correct, but there are places where this has been neglected for technical reasons.
+Almost all of the HTML markings here are structurally correct, but there are places where this has been neglected for technical reasons.

 4.1.2 Name, Role, Value (A)